 Earwigs are omnivorous.
 Most species feed on plant material — fungi, algae, mosses, pollen, flowers — or are scavengers on dead and dying vegetation.
 Some occasionally prey on small insects like aphids and mites.
 Earwigs cause minimal damage to plants and may even be beneficial as recyclers of decaying material and as predators.

 Where to find them

-If you do see an earwig, it’s likely because he found a way inside your house.
-This usually happens by accident, riding in as hitchhikers on cut flowers or other items brought indoors.
+If you find an earwig, it might be because it found a way into your house.
+That usually happens by accident, as hitchhikers on cut flowers or other items brought indoors.
 Sometimes they migrate indoors in large numbers, becoming pests during prolonged heat and drought as they seek moisture and a cooler environment.

 They aren’t destructive, but because they do need to eat, your houseplants and food items will be on their menu.
 To eliminate them, just carefully sweep or pick them up and put them outside.
 Be careful not to crush them as it releases an obnoxious odor — and don’t get pinched!